 - Choose a course designed in close collaboration with employers and aligned to professional practice in the industry

-- Take an optional work placement between stages two and three – you will gain valuable experience together with an additional qualification, the Diploma in Professional Practice
+- Take an optional work placement between stages two and three – you will gain valuable experience in developing the skills and knowledge employers are looking for

 If you are looking for a varied and challenging career, our BSc (Hons) Quantity Surveying and Commercial Management is a smart choice.
 We will equip you with all the skills you need to provide clients with value for money while meeting the strict regulations which govern the construction industry.